Primbee

 Table Chart PROFILE FAQ

-Primbee features high concentrations of lone person households, with a lower-than-average median household size
+Primbee features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 65.6% of all households, including 26.7% couples with children, 24.0% couples without children, and 13.4% single parent families.
 Non-family households constitute the remaining 34.4%, with lone person households at 32.3% and group households comprising 2.2% of the total.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.6.
+The median household size is 2.4 people, aligning with the Rest of NSW average.

 Frequently Asked Questions - Households